ddm94/StarshipFontana/README.md

 - $ g++ -c -std=c++11 src/*.cpp
 - $ g++ -o starship *.o -lSDL2 -lSDL2_image

-Running these two commands will produce an executable file called "starship" in the top-level directory.
+Running these two commands will produce an executable file called "StarshipFontana" in the top-level directory.
 To execute this file do the following

 `$ ./StarshipFontana`